pact-foundation/pact-ruby-standalone/RELEASING.md

 # Releasing

-1. Increment the version in `tasks/package.rake` according to semantic versioning rules.
+1. Increment the version in the `VERSION` file according to semantic versioning rules.

 2. Update the `CHANGELOG.md` using: